Cebgo

-Cebgo (stylized in all lowercase) is the wholly owned regional subsidiary of Cebu Pacific.
+Cebgo (stylized in all lowercase) is a wholly owned regional subsidiary of Cebu Pacific.
 It is the successor company to South East Asian Airlines and Tigerair Philippines.
 It is now owned by JG Summit, the parent company of Cebu Pacific which operates the airline.
 The airline's main base has been transferred from Clark International Airport in Angeles City to Ninoy Aquino International Airport in Metro Manila.
 On April 30, 2017, Cebgo planned to move out from Manila and transfer its main base to Mactan–Cebu International Airport in Cebu City because NAIA has already maxed out its capacity.
 Currently, it operates an all-ATR fleet, with a total of 16 in service.

 History

 Early years

 The airline was established as South East Asian Airlines (SEAir) in 1995 and started operations in the same year.
 However, its franchise was granted by the Congress of the Philippines only on May 13, 2009, through Republic Act No. 9517.

 The airline received its corporate registration from the Securities and Exchange Commission on March 25, 1995 mainly to operate aircraft leasing, chartering and a few domestic scheduled flights.
 In May 1995, the airline was registered with the Clark Special Economic Zone to operate services in the Clark-Manila-Subic area and to tourist destinations throughout the Luzon and the Visayas regions.
 It continued expanding its routes and opened a hub in Zamboanga City in 2002.